Vintage girl names follow trends, rising and falling as the decades come and go.

 1900 US popularity rank: unranked

 As we’ve re-told the story of Peter Pan, Wendy’s character has grown more and more interesting.
-She’s even part of the movie title in 2022 live action remake Peter Pan and Wendy, expected to debut on Disney+ in 2022.
+She’s even part of the movie title in live action remake Peter Pan and Wendy, on Disney+.
 That might make this literary classic part of the next wave of vintage names for girls, all set for a new generation of parents to embrace.
 Call it the next Audrey.
+Worth noting: the first Peter Pan novel didn’t debut until the year 1904, so while Wendy feels like a turn-of-the-century choice, it wouldn’t have been widely familiar in 1900.

 FIRST NAME OR MIDDLE?